-- The Victory Through Combat rules are ignored for this Game - At the beginning of the game, before Deployment, each player draws 2 Secret Mission cards.
-Each Secret Mission card grants Victory Points for completing it and lists when those points are scored.
-Note that Objective tokens are only relevant when they specifically interact with Secret Mission cards. - Secret Missions cannot be scored until the beginning of Round 2. - At the end of each round, each player may discard 1 Secret Mission card.
-They will then draw until they have 2 Secret Mission cards.
-Discarded Secret Mission cards are kept facedown, hidden from all players. - Beginning in Round 2, draw 1 Secret Mission card and reveal it to all players at the start of each round.
+- At the start of the game, before deployment, each player randomly draws 5 Secret Mission cards from the deck. - Beginning on Round 2, at the start of each round, each player will select 1 of their Secret Mission cards and place it facedown on the table: This is the Secret Mission that player may attempt to complete this round.
+Each Secret Mission will list when it should be revealed and/or when you score points from it.
+At the end of the round, unless otherwise instructed to remain in play, the selected Secret Mission card will be discarded, whether it was completed or not. - Beginning on Round 2, at the start of each round, draw 1 Secret Mission card and reveal it.
 This is known as the Open Mission.
 Until the end of the round, any player may score this Mission (and may score it multiple times, if applicable).
 Discard this Secret Mission at the end of the round.